 Uninvolved parenting is likely to have the greatest number of drawbacks.
 Parents who are not involved in their children's lives are more likely to be distant from their children later in life and might have to witness their children making unwise choices and following similar behavioral patterns to their own.
-This is especially difficult in cases where uninvolved parenting comes as a direct result of substance abuse or another form of addiction that causes parents to check out of their parenting responsibilities essentially.
-Children in these homes often grow up to have dysfunctional relationships and are more likely to have anxiety, depression, and other mood disorders.
+This is especially difficult in cases where uninvolved parenting comes as a direct result of substance abuse or another form of addiction that causes adults to check out of their parenting responsibilities, essentially.
+Children with uninvolved parents often grow up to have dysfunctional relationships and are more likely to have anxiety, depression, and other mood disorders.

 Authoritative parenting is typically considered the ideal parenting style of the four types.
-This type of parenting encourages parents to set boundaries and encourage children to do and be their best but also takes children's feelings and experiences into account.
+This type of parenting, unlike permissive parenting, encourages setting boundaries and encouraging children to do and be their best but also takes children's feelings and experiences into account.
 Authoritative parenting delineates the parent's role and the child's role while making room for open, clear communication to facilitate an appropriate adult-child relationship and encourage decision-making and confidence in children well into adulthood.

-Implementing positive parenting techniques can be difficult, particularly if they are being implemented after engaging ineffective or destructive techniques beforehand.
+Implementing positive parenting techniques can be difficult, particularly if they are being implemented after engaging ineffective or destructive techniques beforehand, such as permissive parenting.
 There is no reason to avoid implementing a better parenting approach, however, as long as you step into your new role with patience, and the reasonable expectation that creating new habits takes time and a significant amount of effort.

-If you find yourself engaging a new parenting technique and you are experiencing difficulty adjusting, or your child is experiencing difficulty adjusting, speaking with a qualified mental health professional can help; some therapists offer family therapies designed to create more effective family dynamics and communication styles, in order to provide more stability and acceptance within family structures.
+If you find yourself engaging a new parenting technique and you are experiencing difficulty adjusting, or your child is experiencing difficulty adjusting, speaking with a qualified mental health professional can help; some therapists offer family therapies and parent therapies designed to create more effective family dynamics and communication styles, in order to provide more stability and acceptance within family structures.
 If engaging a new parenting technique seems daunting, or is a source of anxiety, know this: it will be difficult.
-But with perseverance, determination, and-if needed-a little bit of help, you and your family can adopt a new way of looking at life and each other, and improve your relationships step by step.
+Parenting is difficult.
+But with perseverance, determination, and-if needed-a little bit of help, you and your family can adopt a new way of looking at life and each other, and improve your parent-child relationships step by step.